Nimble Ninepence: History

-The "Nimble Ninepence" was founded in 1866 on the corner of Waymouth and King William streets, diagonally opposite the Town Hall, by two members of the Solomon family, Moss Judah Solomon (1843–1933) and Joseph Samuel Solomon (1846–1940).
+The "Nimble Ninepence" was founded in 1866 on the corner of Waymouth and King William streets, diagonally opposite the Town Hall, by Moss Judah Solomon (1843–1933) and Joseph Samuel Solomon (1846–1940).
 Although trading as "Solomon Cousins", their relationship was more like uncle and nephew, Joseph being Emanuel Solomon's eldest son and Moss (or Moses) a grandson of Moss Samuel Solomon (1796–1849), Emanuel's eldest brother.

 The expression "nimble ninepence" had been used by Emanuel Solomon in advertising a store he opened in February 1845, carrying a wide range of readily-sold commodities on behalf of a range of wholesalers and manufacturers, advertising that their markup was 2½ per cent., and the proceeds handed over to the vendors the day after the sale.

 Unlike the store founded by Emanuel Solomon, the "Solomon Cousins" imported their stock direct from the manufacturers, and did not advertise their markup, only that they were 20% cheaper than their competitors.
 In 1866 Emanuel Solomon purchased the building being rented for the store, and erected a new one in its place, measuring 90x32 ft.

-The store was at the centre of a notorious legal case, where an employee who had been sacked for theft sued Moss Samuel Solomon for trespass, malicious prosecution, false imprisonment, and dismissal without proper notice, all through vindictiveness because he, Louis Meyers, had married a gentile.
+The store was at the centre of a notorious legal case, where an employee, who had been sacked for theft, sued Moss Samuel Solomon for trespass, malicious prosecution, false imprisonment, and dismissal without proper notice, all through vindictiveness because he, Louis Meyers, had married a gentile.
 Solomon was however able to prove that Meyers had sold to an associate, goods of a certain type at the price of a lower class, as wedding gifts to himself, and making false entries in the ledger.
 He lost the action.